Counterfeiting (printing fake currency notes/bills) is a problem in all countries, including Turkey. You need to be on your guard.

 All legal notes have sophisticated, difficult-to-duplicate security features.
 You should be aware of them, learn to recognize at least some of them, and examine closely any notes coming from unfamiliar sources, or in suspect transactions.

-If you plan to buy, exchange or use a significant amount of currency notes, you may want to buy a small pocket ultraviolet light to carry with you.
+If you plan to buy, exchange or use a significant amount of currency notes, you may want to buy a small, pocket UVA ultraviolet flashlight/torch to carry with you.
+(Inexpensive lights are sold for the detection of otherwise-invisible pet urine stains.)
 Be sure it's a UVA (320-400 nm) lamp, the most common and inexpensive type, as that is the frequency of UV light used for currency security measures.
 UVB and UVC are used for different purposes, and will not work for checking currency.
-More...

 —by Tom Brosnahan